UpCloudLtd/upcloud-cli/README.md

 > * ssh-keys `--ssh-keys id_rsa.pub`
 > * or password delivery `--password-delivery email`
 >
-> Or maybe you have a non-default OS, that you have created. `--os your-custom-img`.
-Then you won't need to define authentication, since it's expected to have an authentication method.
+> Note: If you have a custom default operating system template, these cannot be used.
+Use `--os your-custom-img` to specify your template; it's expected you have the correct authentication already set up in your custom method.

 Server title defaults to hostname.
 To set a different title, add `--title "Test server"`